billyjoseph008/nura/packages/transport-http/README.md

 app.use(createIntentRouter({ service }));
 ```

-The host application is responsible for registering `NIntentSpec` definitions before mounting the router.
-See `@nura/intents` for more information on the registry contract.
+The host application registers `NIntentSpec` definitions before mounting the router.
+See `@nura/intents` for registry details.